close-dev-team/mobile-close-channel-sdk-android/doc/push_notifications.md

 Note: Please make sure you call this function again if permissionGranted is changed for the user. (i.e. User gave permission)

-## Showing Close push notifications
+## Showing in app Close push notifications

 When the app is not active, the OS handles the push notifications.
 When the app is active you need to do that yourself.
 You can use the `CloseChannelNotification` convenience class to easily distinguish between Close notifications and your own.